badvelsafaansare-lang/hotel-reservation-system/README.md

+## Internship Project

+Developed as part of the **CodeAlpha Java Programming Internship – September 2026**.
 # Hotel Reservation System

 A Java-based Hotel Reservation System that allows users to book rooms, manage reservations, search bookings, calculate bills, and cancel reservations through a simple menu-driven interface.